owlbarn/tutorial/book/case-recommender/README.md

 refer to II.C in [@7840682]

+A very interesting part.
+Make sure you understand the paper and express the core idea concisely here.

 ![Illustration of parallelising the computation.](images/case-recommender/plot_05.png "plot_05"){ width=90% }

 Blue dotted lines are critical boundaries.
 The computations in the child-branches cannot proceed without finishing the computation in the parent node.
 There is no critical boundary.
 All the projections can be done in just one matrix multiplication.
 Therefore, the parallelism can be maximised.